tc39/notes/es7/2016-05/may-23.md

 DE: One thing I really like about this proposal is how it's consistent between the different callsites.
 Some callsites cast to 0 in all browsers on NaN

-LB: I'm not totally stuck one way on NaN.
+LBR: I'm not totally stuck one way on NaN.
 Maybe we could throw.
 But I believe this proposal is the most consistent way.
 One historical reason Allen mentioned was to make it compatible with WebIDL.
 It's true that this is not exactly the same as WebIDL, but I also consulted with developers who use TypedArrays every day, and they liked this proposal.

 MM: there are cases where it's an error to make a 0-length array?

-LB: I found all kinds of cases of inconsistencies here.
+LBR: I found all kinds of cases of inconsistencies here.
 This PR makes things more regular.

 MM: If the PR is adopted, then for all kinds of arrays, can you make zero-length arrays?

-LB: You will be able to create empty ArrayBuffers.
+LBR: You will be able to create empty ArrayBuffers.
 TypedArrays may have additional checks.

 MM: any objections?